 Cardigan has a busy arts scene with two theatres, and music held at several venues around town, including the Castle's grounds.
 Theatr Mwldan arts centre includes a cinema, gallery and café and presents a wide range of professional entertainment and arts events throughout the year.
 It is also the base of Gwyl Fawr - the town's eisteddfod, which has several concerts as well as musical, literary and dance competitions, held at the end of June.
 Along with Mwldan, St Mary's Church is the main base for the November 'Other Voices' festival concerts by contemporary, internationally known, Welsh musicians, whilst a series of smaller venues from cellar bars to art galleries and bakeries create a great atmosphere along the festival's music trail around town.

-Cardigan Castle is a beautiful backdrop for concerts, with the stage on the front lawn having hosted a number of famous names from opera to pop.
+Cardigan Castle is a beautiful backdrop for concerts, with the stage on the front lawn having hosted a number of famous names from opera to folk, rock and pop.

-The Guildhall is the venue for many community events, including traditional tea dances, and the Corn Exchange Gallery hosts shows by local and well known artists.
+The Guildhall is the venue for many community events, including traditional tea dances.
+Within the complex, the Corn Exchange Gallery hosts shows by local and well known artists.

 Studio 3 is a gallery and workshop space where all kinds of craft courses are held as well as changing exhibitions of art.

 Oriel Canfas, opposite the castle, hosts exhibitions by contemporary artists, and Custom House Galley, tucked away in a street behind the castle is a shop and exhibition galley.

 A browse around Cardigan's shops and galleries would not be complete without a visit to Awen Teifi, the town's Welsh language bookshop, where there is also a choice of locally themed paintings, including portraits and scenes by Aneurin Jones.